kidscancode/godot_recipes/src/content/2D/touchscreen_camera.md

 ### Setup

-Our camera will extend the built-in node, so add a `Camera2D` to a new scene and name it "TouchCamera".
+Our camera will extend the built-in node, so add a {{< gd-icon Camera2D >}}`Camera2D` to a new scene and name it "TouchCamera".
 Save and attach a script.

 Here are the variables we'll need: